turtle96/taskell/src/test/data/ManualTesting/TestScript.md

 Expected: Task card with description "walk the dog" added to left panel on friday's date, 11 November 2016

 Command: `add meet cs2013 tutor for consultation #study #project #meeting on 5-11-2016`<br>
-Expected: Should see invalid command result "Start date and time must be before end date and time <br>
+Expected: Should see invalid command result: "Start date and time must be before end date and time <br>
 All date and time should not before current time"

 Command: `add meet cs2013 tutor for consultation #study #project #meeting on 9-11-2016 from 5pm to 6pm`<br>
 Expected: Task card with description "meet cs2013 tutor for consultation " added to left panel on today's date, 9 November 2016, from 5pm to 6pm

+Command: `add `<br>
+Expected: Should see invalid command result: a message explaining how to use add command should be shown, along with parameters and examples

 ### Edit command
 Command:  <br>
 Expected:

+Command: `edit `<br>
+Expected: Should see invalid command result: a message explaining how to use edit command should be shown, along with parameters and examples

 ### List command
 Command:  <br>